You've been sued for causing a car accident. Now what? (A plaintiff's attorney's perspective)

 Moreover, your insurance defense attorney also has an obligation to advise you about the potential consequences of an adverse verdict and attempt to settle the matter to prevent an adverse judgment from being entered against you by a jury.
 For that reason, your attorney must disclose both to the insurance company and to you all the facts necessary to enable them to make an informed settlement decision.
 (Betts v.
 Allstate Ins.
 Co.
 (1984) 154 Cal.App.3d 688, 716).

 As the insured and the person who has been sued, YOUR only objective for the lawsuit is to get the lawsuit dismissed or settled without having to go through a trial.
 However, the insurance company has the dual goals of protecting YOU and protecting their own bottom line by MINIMIZING the amount it is forced to pay to the plaintiff.
-As a result of the insurance company's dual duties owed to both YOU and to its bottom line, these dual objectives often create a conflict of interest and not surprisingly, many insurance companies will prioritize their own bottom lines over its duties owed to YOU.
+As a result of the insurance company's dual duties owed to both YOU and to its own bottom line, these dual duties often create a conflict of interest and not surprisingly, many insurance companies will prioritize their own bottom lines over its duties owed to YOU.

 Examples of When The Insurance Company and the Insurance Attorney Breaches Duties Owed to You, The Insured/Client.